flashboss/alfresco-tests-parent/README.md

 Tests
 =============
 A library to test the alfresco components.
-It offer mock file to execute unit and integration tests in a faster mode, avoiding to start the alfresco server.
+It offers mock files to execute unit and integration tests in a faster mode, avoiding to start the alfresco server.

 This version is for: